tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/DELETE Object_intl_en.md

 #### Versioning

 To delete a specified version of object/delete marker, use the `versionId` request parameter to specify the ID of the object version/delete marker.
-In this way, the `x-cos-version-id` response header will be returned, indicating the version ID to delete.
+In this way, the `x-cos-version-id` response header will be returned, indicating the version ID deleted.

 If `versionId` is not specified:
 - When versioning is enabled, the `DELETE` operation will create the latest version of delete marker for this object, and the `x-cos-version-id ` response header will be returned to indicate the version ID of the delete marker created in this request.